kevinolega/callcentertrainingtips/_posts/2019-06-26-interview.md

 [How To Fix All Your Job Application Errors](https://callcentertrainingtips.com/fix/)

-## More weakness means you have more strengths
+## More weakness means you have more strengths.
+How to pass call center interviews.

 [How To Turn A Disadvantage Into A Perk](https://callcentertrainingtips.com/disadvantage-perk/)

 ## Read this and never worry about getting a job for the rest of your life.
+How to pass call center interviews with these strategies.

 [How To Always Have A Job Offer](https://callcentertrainingtips.com/prospecting/)

-## Learn this Interview Super Skill
+## Learn this Interview Super Skill - Useful for Call Center Interviews.

 This is a skill I learned after I failed my interview at Teleperformance at Octagon Center Ortigas.

 [Learn this Interview Super Skill](https://callcentertrainingtips.com/finding-good/).

-## More Interview Tips
+## More Call Center Interview Tips

 [How to buy time and give yourself better answers](https://callcentertrainingtips.com/avoid-fillers-question/)